Fine motor skill: School age

-During the ages between 5 and 7, the fine motor skills will have developed.
+During the ages between five and seven, the fine motor skills will have developed.
 As the child interacts with objects the movements of the elbows and shoulders should be less apparent, as should the movements of wrist and fingers.
-From the ages of 3–5 years old, girls advance their fine motor skills more than boys.
+From the ages of three to five years old, girls advance their fine motor skills more than boys.
 Girls develop physically at an earlier age than boys; this is what allows them to advance their motor skills at a faster rate during prepubescent ages.
-Boys advance in gross motor skills later on at around age 5 and up.
-Girls are more advanced in balance and motor dexterity.
+Boys advance in gross motor skills later on at around age five and up.
 Children should be able to make precise cuts with scissors, for example, cutting out squares and holding them in a more common and mature manner.
 The child's movements should become fluid as the arms and hands become more in sync with each other.
 The child should also be able to write more precisely on lines, and print letters and numbers with greater clarity.

 Common problems

 Fine motor skills can become impaired due to injury, illness, stroke, congenital deformities, cerebral palsy, or developmental disabilities.
 Problems with the brain, spinal cord, peripheral nerves, muscles, or joints can also have an effect on fine motor skills, and can decrease control.
 If an infant or child up to age five is not developing their fine motor skills, they will show signs of difficulty controlling their hands, fingers, and face.
 In young children, delays in learning sitting or walking is an early sign that there will be issues with fine motor skills, and may also show signs of difficulty with tasks such as cutting with scissors, drawing lines, or folding clothes.
-If a child has difficulty with these, they might have poor hand-eye coordination and could need therapy to improve their skills.
+If a child has difficulty with these, they might have poor hand–eye coordination and could need therapy to improve their skills.